I am watching the USA Golden Globes on live streaming from this address:

-Jimmy Fallon and Melissa McCarthy present the award for Best Performance by an Actor in a Mini-Series or a Motion Picture Made for Television Michael Douglas for Behind the Candelabra (2013) (TV).
-Steven Soderbergh asked him about playing Liberace even since he was filming “Traffic”.
-He acknowledges Matt Damon, one of the most talented actors he’s ever worked with and Steven Soderbergh.
-This is his third award at the Golden Globes, including the Cecil B DeMille award for the entire career.
+Jimmy Fallon and Melissa McCarthy present the award for Best Performance by an Actor in a Mini-Series, or a Motion Picture Made for Television Michael Douglas for Behind the Candelabra (2013) (TV).
+First, Steven Soderbergh asked him about playing Liberace even since he was filming “Traffic”.
+Next, he acknowledges Matt Damon, one of the most talented actors he’s ever worked with, and Steven Soderbergh.
+This is his third award at the Golden Globes, including the Cecil B DeMille award for his entire career.

 Colin Farrell presents Inside Llewyn Davis (2013)

-Tina Fey tells Amy Poehler: “I love you and there’s a very special place for you in hell”.
+Tina Fey tells Amy Poehler: “I love you, and there’s an extraordinary place for you in hell”.

 The award for Best Performance by an Actor in a Motion Picture – Musical or Comedy is up next.